 Where dwells the spirit before life begins

-Waiting to entwine with genes at man’s whim
+Waiting to entwine with genes at man’s whims

-Or in ocean waves where the teeming swim
+Or in ocean waves where the raindrops swim

 Where dwells the spirit when I took my first